Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/02_System_Requirements/02a_Requirement_Analysis.md

 1.  **High Usability Barriers**: The software's interface was not intuitive for sales personnel, often requiring intervention from the IT department to configure quote templates and calculation parameters.(add footnote reference review from sales team)
 2.  **Requirement of Expert Knowledge**: Effective use of the configurator demanded deep expertise in construction details (e.g., gutter placement, faucet location).
 This dependency led to a steep learning curve and a high probability of errors, especially for new employees.

-Furthermore, the software's high licensing costs posed a significant financial burden, especially since many of its features, designed for general construction, were rarely used by the company.(footnote reference)
+Furthermore, the software's high licensing costs posed a significant financial burden, especially since many of its features, designed for general construction, were rarely used by the company.

 ### 2.1.1.2 Limitations of the Subsequent In-House Solution